top of page

 Who would have thought?

-It's seems that first thing in the morning, is the time to write.
-Everyday I have a list of subjects that race around my mind, asking to be discussed but today's thought is - who would have thought I'd be where I am now?
+It seems that first thing in the morning is the time to write.
+Every day I have a list of subjects that race around my mind, asking to be discussed but today's thought is - who would have thought I'd be where I am now?

 I've always been interested in what makes people "tick".
 Nature or nurture?
 How can some people drag themselves up from poverty or misfortune to become so successful and yet others can't?
-Is it luck or is it bloody hard work and creating opportunity?
+Is it luck or is its bloody challenging work and creating opportunity?
 Is it a combination?
 The human brain and how our body works fascinates me.

 I am an introverted extrovert.
 The idea of my musings out in the public eye fills me with horror but if it amuses some people or warms their cockles then it's all good.

-I've had visitors say I am lucky to live where I am/do what I do and I usually agree but it's actually been hard work and taking risks that have got me here.
+I've had visitors say I am lucky to live where I am/do what I do, and I usually agree but it's been hard work and taking risks that have got me here.

 I grew up on a Council estate in the UK.
-Our family were poor and mum had left an abusive relationship and now was with our Step Dad who had his own kids from a previous relationship.
-I never liked school but I somehow ended up at a Grammar school and finished sixth form before leaving home.
+Our family was poor, and Mum had left an abusive relationship and now was with our Stepdad who had his kids from a previous relationship.
+I never liked school, but I somehow ended up at a Grammar school and finished sixth form before leaving home.
 A lot of other stuff went on in the background but the biggest opportunity that I took was nursing.

-Nursing gave me the opportunity to move around the UK, before travelling and working in Australia and then ultimately moving to Australia.
+Nursing allowed me to move around the UK, before travelling and working in Australia and then ultimately moving to Australia.
 Leaving nursing is like losing my identity.
 Who am I if I'm not a nurse?
-Many times we are told, "you are not what you do", but work becomes all consuming.
+Many times we are told, "You are not what you do", but work becomes all-consuming.
 I understand some parents feel the same way after being a parent and then the children leave home.

 That's my story of how a British city lass has ended up in Australia and is now a farmer and an Equine Assisted Therapy facilitator.
 There are gaps in my story, plenty more to share next time!